eyobodega/Simulate-MMU/README.md

 logical to physical addresses.

 ### Statistics
-After completion, your program is to report the following statistics in the standard output (i.e., stdout):
+After completion, your program is to report the following statistics in the standard output (i.e., stdout) as well:
 1. Page-fault rate: the percentage of address references that resulted in page faults.
 2. TLB hit rate: the percentage of address references that were resolved in the TLB.